sekargovindarajan/vtkQt6/README.md

 * Tested on Mac OSX 10.14.6 (Mojave), Clang 10.0.1.

 ## Issues
-1. Clearly the window of `QVTKOpenGLNativeWidget` is not positioned properly within the main window.
+1. The window of `QVTKOpenGLNativeWidget` is always at the bottom left corner of the main window, not its correct position.
 Don't know if I am doing something wrong.
-2. Also the sphere may spin continuously, even when it is not being clicked and dragged.
+2. Also, the sphere may spin continuously, even when it is not being clicked and dragged.